 “Many other plants, such as mint and conifers, use similar mechanisms to produce various biochemical compounds, so we can extrapolate our insights to learn how important natural products, including pesticides, insecticides, cancer suppressing compounds, antioxidants, vitamins and many others can be optimally produced,” he explains.

 Beyond its research and agricultural benefits, the Commonage’s Lavender Meadow will also reward resort residents with more immediate health and relaxation experiences.

-Over the past few years, Predator Ridge has become the region’s most distinctive yoga retreat destination, with classes designed around its outdoor cedar yoga platform, overlooking spectacular Lake Okanagan.
-The Commonage will add another facet: An even larger cedar yoga platform will soon be installed on the edge of the lavender meadow, offering lavender-scented breezes and the most expansive views of the resort and surrounding mountains available anywhere in the resort.
+Over the past few years, Predator Ridge has become the region’s most distinctive yoga retreat destination, with classes designed around its outdoor cedar yoga platforms, overlooking spectacular Lake Okanagan.
+The Commonage has added another facet: An even larger cedar yoga platform installed on the edge of the lavender meadow, offering lavender-scented breezes and the most expansive views of the resort and surrounding mountains available anywhere in the resort.